The Game Awards 2020: Multiple nominations

-The Last of Us Part II received eleven nominations, the most in the show's history.
+The Last of Us Part II received eleven nominations, the most in the show's history to date.
 Other games with multiple nominations included Hades with nine, Ghost of Tsushima with eight, Final Fantasy VII Remake with six, and Doom Eternal with five.
 Sony Interactive Entertainment had 26 total nominations, more than any other publisher, followed by Supergiant Games and Xbox Game Studios with eight.

 Multiple awards

 The Last of Us Part II received the most wins in the show's history, with seven.
 Four games—Among Us, Final Fantasy VII Remake, Ghost of Tsushima, and Hades—won two awards.
 Across its two winning games, Sony Interactive Entertainment won a total of nine awards, while Innersloth, Square Enix, Supergiant Games, and Xbox Game Studios won two.

 Presenters and performers

 Presenters

 The following individuals, listed in order of appearance, presented awards or introduced trailers.
 All other awards were presented by Keighley or Goodman.